-In this post, the vertical vessels which are directly supported on the concrete foundation will be discussed.
-Normally, a vertical vessel foundation is designed as an isolated footing that has a single pedestal, however, if the spacing between the vessel supporting legs is large, then separate concrete pedestals can be provided for each supporting leg and the footing is designed as combined footing.
+Typically, vertical vessels supported on concrete foundations use an isolated footing with a single pedestal.
+However, if the vessel has multiple supporting legs with significant spacing, separate pedestals may be used for each leg, and the foundation is then designed as a combined footing.

 Data Provided by Vendor